-I am often asked my opinion on the decision between using vitamins directly on the skin as serums or moisturisers compared to taking them as oral supplements.
-Well here is the lowdown from a scientific perspective on some commonly used supplements that can be applied topically and consumed orally.
+I’m often asked my opinion on the decision between using vitamins directly on the skin as serums or moisturisers versus taking them as oral supplements.
+Here’s the lowdown from a scientific perspective on some common supplements that can be applied topically and consumed orally.

-Topical Vitamin B3 is truly the multitasking skin vitamin, found in Synergie Skin Vitamin B. It is used to treat acne, inflammation, fine lines, dehydration and flaking skin, pigmentation and even skin immunity.
+Topical vitamin B3 is truly the multitasking skin vitamin, found in Synergie Skin’s Vitamin B. It is used to treat acne, inflammation, fine lines, dehydration and flaking skin, pigmentation and even skin immunity.
 Niacinamide is able to work on so many levels when used topically and everyone will benefit from this skin vitamin.

-Vitamin C in the form of L-ascorbic acid, such as Synergie Skin Pure-C Crystals, is an essential component of skin health as an antioxidant, a critical factor for collagen synthesis and as a skin brightener.
-Vitamin C is crucial to photoprotection, decreases UV damage, and is crucial for wound healing.
+Vitamin C in a form of L-ascorbic acid, such as Synergie Skin’s Pure-C Crystals, and an essential component of skin health as an antioxidant, a critical factor for collagen synthesis and as a brightener.
+Vitamin C is crucial to photo-protection, decreases UV damage, and is very effective for wound healing.

 Overall, the most conclusive clinically proven results for visible skin improvement is seen in topical L-ascorbic skincare over supplements.
-My advice is to ensure you have a diet rich in natural sources of Vitamin C (fruits and veggies) and ensure adequate levels of iron and vitamin E are consumed.
-If the diet is low in Vitamin C, esterified Vitamin C is an excellent supplement for general health.
+My advice is to ensure you have a diet rich in natural sources of vitamin C (fruits and veggies) and ensure adequate levels of iron and vitamin E are consumed.
+If the diet is low in C, esterified vitamin C is very effective.

 Collagen is the scaffolding of our skin and maintains a firm and youthful appearance.
 Collagen is continually produced by skin cells but this slows as we age.
 Other factors such as UV and IR light, pollutants, cigarette smoke and dietary deficiency can destroy, damage and retard collagen production.

-Neither collagen supplements nor topical collagen skincare will make any difference to your skin.
+Neither collagen supplements or topical collagen skincare will make a difference to your skin.

-My advice as a cosmetic chemist is to consume a balanced diet with minimally processed food, coupled with quality supplements as required.
-Couple this with a cosmeceutical skin care regimen to specifically target your skin concerns and you are addressing your skin from inside and out.
+As a cosmetic chemist, my advice is to consume a balanced diet with minimally processed food, coupled with quality supplements as required.
+Combined this with a cosmeceutical skin care regimen to specifically target your skin concerns and you’ll address it from inside and out.

 Today’s Western diet is very high in processed foods and our soil has become depleted of many essential minerals and nutrients from over-farming the land.
 Most adults will benefit from supplements.
 However, it is advisable to consult a reputable nutritionist or qualified naturopath for the best advice.
 I also advise against taking cheap vitamins.
 This is often a case of ‘you get what you pay for’ when choosing supplements.

 When it comes to living, and looking my best, I try and practice what I preach.
 I do take several supplements daily for my general well-being.
-This includes Green tea, Resveratrol, Curcumin, Chlorophyll, Seabuckthorn oil, Esterified vitamin C and vitamin D. I also try and eat a healthy diet of fresh fruit and veggies, seeds, yoghurt, ‘good’ fats and protein.
-Coffee is my biggest dietary vice and I do drink alcohol socially.
-I avoid processed carbs, sugar and trans fats but still allow myself a ‘blowout’ junk day occasionally!
-I also try exercise daily for at least thirty minutes as I spend a large chunk of my day sitting in my lab or office.
-I do use a standing desk as this helps to correct my posture and boosts energy levels throughout the day.
+This includes Green Tea, Resveratrol, Curcumin, Chlorophyll, Seabuckthorn oil, Esterified vitamin C and vitamin D. I also try and eat a healthy diet of fresh fruit and veggies, seeds, yoghurt, ‘good’ fats and protein.

-But when it comes to my skin, I know that best results will be achieved by applying my ingredients directly to the areas of the face, neck, and body that I wish to treat.
-I also used a 0.2mm home roller daily to really drive these skin vitamins in for maximum delivery.
+When it comes to my skin, however, I know that best results will be achieved by applying my ingredients directly to the areas of the face, neck, and body that I wish to treat.